Brianfit/xkcd-card/README.md

         `shell_command:
            run_xkcd: "sh /local/xkcd-card/xkcd.sh"`

+The file is actually in your /config/www directory, but in a normal install that's read by Home Assitant from the alias /local/

 > [!IMPORTANT]
 > Go to the Developers menu, click on "Check Configuration" and "Restart Home Assistant" (Really restart it, don't just reload the YAML.
 You're creating a new entity, and you won't have access to it until you restart Home Assistant.)